 The Junior Chamber of Commerce, Business and Professional Woman’s Club, and the Edenton Woman’s Club all worked together to restore the home for public use.
 They moved the house two blocks south to the Edenton waterfront, where it sits currently overlooking the Albemarle Sound.
 The house was used as the Historic Edenton Visitor Center until 1992.

-The Business and Professional Woman’s Club deeded the house in 1992, to the Edenton Historical Commission.
+The Business and Professional Women’s Club deeded the house in 1992, to the Edenton Historical Commission.

 The house is open to the public and tours and admission are free.
 Many refer to the elegant southern home as the living room of Edenton.